PreWar Standard Gauge Upstairs, PreWar O Gauge Downstairs

 Standard gauge trains remain popular, so much so that at least two major manufacturers, Lionel and MTH Trains, reproduced many beautiful examples over the last 20 years or so.
 Some with modern electronics and even digital sounds.

-The green and blue passenger sets shown below, and the freight set shown on the bottom shelf in the 2nd photo, are examples from my collection.
+The green and blue passenger sets shown below, and the freight set shown on the bottom shelf in the 2nd photo, are examples of Lionel PreWar O gauge from my collection.

 Click here to learn about my restoration process: